sunnycase/PublicProjects/projects/2017/CES/src/CES/CESWeb/wwwroot/lib/patternfly-bootstrap-treeview/README.md

 `nodeUnselected (event, node)`  - A node is unselected.

+#### Other Events

 `searchComplete (event, results)`  - After a search completes

 `searchCleared (event, results)`  - After search results are cleared

+> All events that emit multiple nodes, do so as an object collection not an array.
+This is due to limitations of jQuery in cloning plain JavaScript objects.
+If you need to an Array of nodes you'll need to reduce the object back into an array.

 ## Copyright and Licensing